HOME

 CONTACT US

-This year, to add to the irish flavour, we are also including the best drink category.
+This year, to add to the Irish flavour, we are also including the best drink category.
 If it has an Irish flavour and if it speaks to the spud it is a likely winner!

 Remember, at the end of the day its really all about the craic!

-See you March 15 for some tremendous craic!
+See you March 22 for some tremendous craic!

 Craic